Raleigh Boychoir

 The Raleigh Boychoir is a 70-member choral group based in Raleigh, North Carolina, that trains elementary and high school-aged boys in singing and performing choral music in the tradition of "boychoir".

 History

 The Raleigh Boychoir was established in October 1968 by Thomas E. Sibley with 20 boys and a $50 contribution from the Woman's Club of Raleigh.
-Sibley, who served as coordinator of music for Raleigh public schools, as well as organist and choirmaster of Holy Trinity Lutheran Church in Raleigh, founded the choir because he was concerned about the lack of choral experiences and performance opportunities for boys whose voices had not changed.
+Sibley, who served as coordinator of music for Raleigh public schools, and as organist and choirmaster of Holy Trinity Lutheran Church in Raleigh, founded the choir because he was concerned about the lack of choral experiences and performance opportunities for boys whose voices had not changed.
 He also believed in developing the etiquette of young boys.

 The newly formed boychoir offered a public concert during its first Christmas season in 1968.
 That first "Carols of Christmas" concert has become a Yuletide tradition for many in the greater Raleigh area.
 Mr. Sibley conducted his 40th and final holiday concert in 2008.

 Among the alumni of the boychoir is professional singer Clay Aiken.